gierdo/gierdo.github.io/_posts/2024-03-15-shim-cooking.md

 ---
-title: Prepare up your local environment with `pyenv` and `mise-en-place`
+title: Cook your local environment with `mise-en-place`.
+And others.
-date: 2024-03-14 21:29
+date: 2024-03-15 21:29
 categories:
   - programming
   - linux